 - No favoritism in selecting contractors.

-- It is a traditional method of tendering and familiar to all sectors of the engineering and construction industry.
+- It is a traditional method of tendering and is familiar to all sectors of the engineering and construction industry.

 - The tender list can be long as too many contractors tendering for the job.

 - Public accountability may be questioned if the lowest offer is not accepted.

 The selective tendering process in construction is the one alternative developed to address the limitations of the open tendering procedure.